 Chances are you have at least one very common surname in your family tree.
 One of mine, and possibly one of yours, is Smith.
 Pair that Smith with a popular first name like Mary Ann or William and you have a difficult family history project.

 While it seems obvious that Smith has long been a common surname, I wondered: with our growing diverse population, was Smith still at the top of the list?
-The answer, according to the U.S. Census Bureau, is a resounding yes.
+The answer, according to U.S. Census Records, is a resounding yes.
 For now, Smith remains the #1 most common surname in the United States.
 In fact, for the last 20 years the three most commons surnames found in the census are: Smith, Johnson, and Williams.

 However, some surnames that we would expect to be fairly high on the list have fallen, due to the recent rise of surnames that reflect our diverse population.
 For example, in the 2000 census Garcia and Rodriguez were, for the first time, in the list of the top 10 surnames, and on the 2010 census they were joined by Hernandez, Lopez, and Gonzalez in the top 15.*

 The top 15 surnames for the 1990, 2000, and 2010 census were:**